kmehltretter82/frama-c-linux/ivette/src/frama-c/plugins/eva/doc.md

 lvalue, according to the Eva analysis.

 Studia can also be used on arbitrary lvalues:
-- right-click on an statement in the AST component;
+- right-click on a statement in the AST component;
 - click on _...studia_;
 - choose _Reads of_ or _Writes to_;
 - enter the desired C lvalues in the text field and press _Enter_